How can I be happy?

 People who have a positive attitude to life seem to exude natural happiness.
 If you spend time with one or more of these people you will find that their happiness will rub off on you.

 Who is the happiest person you are likely to meet today?
-Find that person as soon as you can and spend some time with them.
+Who is the happiest person you know?
+Find those people and spend time with them.
 Hang around people who laugh easily, or who have a constant smile, or who have a positive attitude toward life.
-Try to catch some of their happiness for your own use!

 7. Do unto others